Mindful Peacebuilding

 . . . learn ways to recognize, acknowledge, and transform inner suffering, develop the capacity to touch roots of joy in the present, and act from compassion and love

-Earth-Holding & Protecting: Addressing Climate Change, Food Security, Access to Clean Water, Compassion for Animals and Plants
+Earth-Holding & Protecting: Addressing Climate Crisis, Food Security, Access to Clean Water, Compassion for Animals and Plants

 VISION: IMAGINE A PEACEFUL, JUST, and BEAUTIFUL WORLD - WHERE PEOPLE. . .